Bankruptcy of FTX: Contagion fears and impact on cryptocurrency markets

-Contagion in progress and huge financial losses

-Concerns have also been raised about Silvergate Bank, as FTX was a depositor and could have also been a source of credit exposure.
-Silvergate has said that it has ample liquidity and no loan exposure to FTX.
-These concerns have been magnified due to Silvergate's key role as a gateway between its cryptocurrency clients and the wider financial world.

-Bankruptcy of Silvergate Bank
+Consequent bank failures

 Silvergate Bank covered colossal losses on the bankruptcy of FTX.
 On 9 March 2023 Silvergate Bank announced it would wind down its operations and undergo liquidation, in turn creating a domino effect of chain insolvencies.
-Shortly afterwards, two more banks associated with cryptocurrency failed.
-On 10 March 2023, Silicon Valley Bank collapsed in the second largest bank failure in United States history and was placed in receivership of the Federal Deposit Insurance Corporation.
-Two days later, on 12 March 2023, Signature Bank, who catered to operators such as Binance and Celsius Network, collapsed after being closed by the New York State Department of Financial Services after being designated a systemic risk following a run.
-After SVBs collapse, Signature Bank's collapse was the third largest in United States history.
+On 12 March 2023, Signature Bank, which catered to operators such as Binance and Celsius Network, collapsed after being closed by the New York State Department of Financial Services after being designated a systemic risk following a run.
+After Silicon Valley Bank's collapse, Signature Bank's collapse was the third largest in United States history.

+Solana recovers, FTX to restitute customers with interest

+In 2023, Solana recovered, making it possible to pay people back.
+CEO John J. Ray III estimated that "customers and digital asset loan creditors will recover between 118% and 142% of their Petition Date claim values."

+Any left over money would normally go to stakeholders (of which SBF is the largest), but the IRS and the SEC also have "somewhat hazy claims", which take priority.

 Investigations

 Lawsuits and legal involvement

 Following the collapse of FTX, the Royal Bahamas Police Force launched a criminal investigation into the company.

 Anonymous sources cited by Bloomberg said that the office of the United States Attorney for the Southern District of New York had begun an investigation into FTX's collapse as of 14 November.

 The United States House Committee on Financial Services plans to conduct hearings in December on the collapse of FTX, and committee leaders said they would seek testimony from Bankman-Fried.

 On 15 November 2022, a class-action lawsuit was filed in Miami against Bankman-Fried and several celebrities, including American football quarterback Tom Brady and comedian Larry David, alleging the company engaged in deceptive practices; they are seeking damages.
 The lawsuit also named Gisele Bündchen, Steph Curry, Shaquille O'Neal, Udonis Haslem, David Ortiz, Trevor Lawrence, Shohei Ohtani, Naomi Osaka, and Kevin O'Leary.

-On 21 December 2022, both Carline Ellison (former CEO of Alameda) and Gary Wang (former Chief Technology Officer of FTX) pled guilty to fraud and other charges and were cooperating with federal investigators in criminal case against Sam Bankman-Fried.
+On 21 December 2022, both Caroline Ellison (former CEO of Alameda) and Gary Wang (former Chief Technology Officer of FTX) pled guilty to fraud and other charges and were cooperating with federal investigators in criminal case against Sam Bankman-Fried.
 In the signed agreements Ellison and Wang agreed to "cooperate fully" and "truthfully and completely disclose all information concerning all matters".
-On 3 January 2023, Bankman-Fried pled not guilty to fraud and other charges, and a trial was set October 2023.
+On 3 January 2023, Bankman-Fried pled not guilty to fraud and other charges.
+His trial began in October 2023.
+On 2 November 2023, Bankman-Fried was found guilty of all charges.